TechnologyBrewery/krausening/README.md

 ```
 #!java
 Krausening krausening = Krausening.getInstance();
-krausening.loadProperties();
 Properties properties = krausening.getProperties("example.properties");

 ```
 3.)
 You're done - order your next pint!

 # Krausening in Two Pints (Leveraging Property Extension)#
 Often, some properties need to change as your deployment unit travels between environments.
 We want to do this without having to copy and paste all the properties, lowering our maintenance burden to just those properties that have changed.
-To due this, build on the prior example by:
+To accomplish this, build on the prior example by:

 1.)
 Add a Java System Property called KRAUSENING_EXTENSION pointing to the folder with your extension .properties files
 ```